George Washington University School of Engineering and Applied Science: Graduate programs

 Offered through the Department of Electrical and Computer Engineering, the Master of Science in Telecommunications Engineering is geared towards the practicing or aspiring telecommunications engineer.
 The program provides students with a foundation in the fundamentals of telecommunications engineering, including topics such as transmission systems, computer networking, network architectures and protocols, and telecommunications security protocols.
 Optionally, students may take courses on optical networking, wireless networking, cloud computing, and other current topics.

 Certificate programs

 Certificate programs are offered in the following areas.
 Each program consists of 4–6 courses to be completed within one calendar year or at the student's desired pace.
 Students enrolled in a master's or doctoral program may also complete a certificate in conjunction with their degree:

 Notable alumni

-Many of the school's former students have gone on to distinguished careers in both the private and public sectors.
+Many of the school's former students have gone on to careers in both the private and public sectors.
 Some notable alumni include Ian Waitz (Vice Chancellor of Massachusetts Institute of Technology), Stanley Crane (CEO of Southern Railway (U.S.) and member of the National Academy of Engineering), Mario Cardullo (inventor of read-write Radio-frequency identification), and Christopher J. Wiernicki (CEO of American Bureau of Shipping), among numerous others.